Jayne Mansfield: Marriages, children, and affairs

-In 1967, film critic and exploitation movie expert Whitney Williams wrote of Mansfield in Variety: "her personal life out-rivaled any of the roles she played".
-Mansfield was allegedly intimately involved with many men, including Claude Terrail (owner of the Paris restaurant Tour d'Argent), Robert F. Kennedy, John F. Kennedy, Brazilian billionaire Jorge Guinle, her attorney Samuel S. Brody, Las Vegas entertainer Nelson Sardelli, and producer Enrico Bomba.
-She met John F. Kennedy through his brother-in-law Peter Lawford in Palm Springs, California, in 1960, but their alleged affair did not last.
-Mansfield and Brody, her lawyer and alleged lover at the time, were both killed in a car crash.
+In June 1967, two weeks before her mother's death, 16-year-old Jayne Marie accused Brody of beating her.
+Her statement to the Los Angeles Police Department implicated her mother in encouraging the abuse, and days later a juvenile court judge awarded temporary custody of Jayne Marie to Paul Mansfield's uncle William W. Pigue and his wife Mary.

 Religion

 In August 1963, Mansfield decided to convert to Catholicism.
-Although she never converted, she did attend Catholic services when she was in Europe, and followed Catholic practices when she was involved with a Catholic partner (including Hargitay, Sardelli and Cimber).
+Although she never actually converted, she attended Catholic services when in Europe, and followed Catholic practices when involved with Catholic partners (including Hargitay, Sardelli, and Cimber).
 In May 1967, her performance at the Mount Brandon Hotel in Tralee, Ireland, was canceled because Catholic clergy condemned it.
-She wanted to marry Cimber in a Catholic ceremony, but was unable to find a priest who would perform it.
+She wanted to marry Cimber in a Catholic ceremony, but was unable to find a priest to officiate.
 While involved with Brody, she also showed interest in Judaism.

 In San Francisco for the city's 1966 Film Festival, Mansfield and Brody visited the Church of Satan to meet Anton LaVey, the church's founder.
-He awarded Mansfield a medallion and the title "High Priestess of San Francisco's Church of Satan".
-The media enthusiastically covered the meeting and the events surrounding it, identifying her as a Satanist and romantically involved with LaVey.
-That meeting remained a much-publicized and oft-quoted event both of her life and of the history of the Church of Satan.
-Karla LaVey asserted in a 1992 interview with Joan Rivers that Mansfield was indeed a practicing LaVeyan Satanist and that she had a romantic relationship with Anton LaVey.
+He awarded Mansfield a medallion and the title "High Priestess of San Francisco's Church of Satan."
+The media enthusiastically covered the meeting and the events surrounding it, identifying her as a Satanist, and speculating that she was somehow romantically involved with LaVey.
+That meeting remained a much-publicized and oft-quoted event of both her life and the history of the Church of Satan.
+LaVey's daughter Karla LaVey said in a 1992 interview that Mansfield was a practicing LaVeyan Satanist and had a romantic relationship with Anton LaVey.